 A common problem in Python is finding out where a specific item is in a list.
 There are a few ways to do that.

 To know where in a Python list a specific item is you can use the list index() method that returns the index of the item if the item is in the list.
-Otherwise it raises a ValueError exception.
+Otherwise, it raises a ValueError exception.
 Another way to find the position of an item in a list is by using the linear search algorithm.

-- Raises a ValueError exception if the item is not in the list.
+Python lists provide the index() method that returns the index of an item in the list.
+The index() method raises a ValueError exception if the item is not in the list.

 Let me show you how it works…